VEGA Technical Reference

 64 KB | Margo register block (memory mapped) |

-The linear frame buffer exposes the whole 4 MB frame store.
-The visible surface
+The linear frame buffer gives access to the full 4 MB frame store.
+The visible

-The frame buffer and register block sit above the 24 MB of system memory, so they are reached from protected or flat mode.
-Real mode code uses mode 13h or the legacy VGA aperture.
+The frame buffer and the register block are above the 64 MB of system memory.
+Thus a program reaches them from protected mode or flat mode.
+Real-mode code uses mode 13h or the legacy VGA aperture.

 3. Display modes

-Modes are selected through the VBE interface (section 5).
-The standard VESA mode numbers are honored so existing VESA software finds them.
-The 32-bit modes use numbers in the OEM range, since VESA never assigned standard numbers for 32-bit color.
+A program selects a mode through the VBE interface (section 6).
+Margo supports the standard VESA mode numbers, thus existing VESA software finds them.
+The 32-bit modes use numbers in the OEM range, because VESA assigned no standard numbers for 32-bit color.

 | Mode | Resolution | Depth | Pixel format | Bytes/pixel |